tudelft3d/AdTree/README.md

 of AdTree.
 Then you should have obtained a usable project and just build.
 I recommend using [CLion](https://www.jetbrains.com/clion/) or [QtCreator](https://www.qt.io/product).
 - Option 2: Use CMake to generate project files for your IDE.
 Then load the project to your IDE and build.
-- Option 3: Use CMake to generate Makefiles and then
+- Option 3: Use CMake to generate Makefiles and then build.
-  - on Linux/macOS : `make`

-    For example, on Linux or macOS, you can simply
+  - on Linux or macOS:
     ```
     $ cd adtree
     $ mkdir Release